30 Sights in Rostock, Germany (with Map and Images)

 3. Kröpeliner Tor

-The Kröpeliner Tor was built around 1270 in the Gothic style as the westernmost of the four large gates of Rostock's city fortifications.
+The Kröpeliner Tor was built in the Gothic style around 1270 as the westernmost of the four large gates of Rostock's city fortifications.
 Even then, it was very large with its two floors and remained one of the most massive of the up to 22 city gates at times.
-Whether it was named after the small town of Kröpelin, in whose direction it leads, or after a patrician family of the same name, is still disputed today.
+Whether it was named after the small town of Kröpelin, in the direction of which it leads, or after a patrician family of the same name, is still disputed today.
 It represents the western end of Kröpeliner Straße.

 Wikipedia: Kröpeliner Tor (DE), Website